-Remote PHY offers many benefits, including: improved performance, enable longer distances, and improved reliability.
+There are several approaches to convert the forward link to digital, known as distributed architectures.
+These distributed architectures offer many benefits, including: improved performance, enable longer distances, and improved reliability.

-Remote PHY makes it possible to increase headend equipment density.
+Distributed architectures make it possible to increase headend equipment density.
 This results from several factors, such as: combined upstream/downstream line cards, increased port density, and "daisy chaining" RPNs.
 The combined effect of these density factors results in a density gain of 8x to 18x.